 UN Women has commissioned a global review of HIV Treatment Access for Women.

-The preliminary findings of this report and a poster illustrating the participatory research methodology we developed for it were presented at the International AIDS Conference in Vancouver in July 2015.
-A follow-up presentation took place in Durban at the International AIDS Conference July 2016.
+July 2015: The preliminary findings of this report and a poster illustrating the participatory research methodology we developed for it were presented at the International AIDS Conference in Vancouver in July 2015.

 Please click here to access the original July 2015 Vancouver four page findings overview document.